Monday vs Asana vs Trello (2025) Review + Bonus Alternative

 To learn more, check our detailed review of Productive vs top Productive.io alternatives.

-Differences Between Monday, Asana, Trello and Productive
+What Are the Main Differences Between Monday, Asana, and Trello?

 Trello vs Asana vs Monday can all be used across various industries.
 This includes product-based services such as construction and manufacturing, as well as professional services agencies.
-In comparison, Productive is an agency-focused management solution.
-It’s designed to support the workflows of design, marketing, software development, and creative agencies.

-All of these tools offer customizable project views, though Trello is most known for its card-based Kanban board workflow.
 The biggest difference is in the supporting features, such as time tracking: for example, Trello doesn’t offer time tracking, Asana or Monday offer a limited use case (with no invoicing), and Productive has the most robust native tracking with billable and non-billable hours recognition.

-Learn more about the billable hours meaning and importance for agency profitability.
+Learn more about the billable hours meaning and importance for agency profitability, score card-based Kanban board workflow.

-Trello, Monday.com, Asana, and Productive each offer different approaches to reporting and analytics.
-Trello provides basic project-specific visualizations and relies on third-party integrations for advanced insights.
 Monday.com allows for customizable dashboards and widgets to monitor various project metrics.
 Asana’s reporting features include several dashboard templates and data visualization tools, catering well to standard project tracking needs.

 A screenshot of a project management software displaying the "Rebranding Campaign" dashboard with bar graphs showing weekly progress across weeks 23 to 27 in terms of time and budget.
 The graph includes a purple line depicting the budget plan versus actual spending in green bars.
 Below the graph, detailed metrics on time spent, budget status, and invoicing amounts are provided, illustrating features similar to those in Monday, Asana, and Trello.